jwt625/ReadingNotes/README.md

 ---
 author:
 - Wentao Jiang
-date: 'March 20, 2016'
-title: Reading Notes
-...

 # ReadingNotes

 This is a collection of my book reading notes.
-Notes while reading thesis/review might also be included.
+Notes taken while reading thesis/review might also be included.

 In progress: